sergioverde90/precalculus-stewart/README.md

 # precalculus-stewart
-Exercises and problems solved by chapter
+Exercises and problems solved by chapter.

+Seventh edition